-The regulations and legislation governing medicinal use of CBD oils and THC products in Australia are subject to change and updates, so it’s important for our clinics and referring doctors to stay abreast of new developments to ensure the highest quality care for our patients.
+The regulations and legislation governing medicinal use of CBD oil and THC products in Australia are subject to change and updates, so it’s important for CA Clinics and referring doctors to stay abreast of new developments to ensure the highest quality care for our patients.

 What is CBD?